Topps Baseball Card Of The Day, March 2016

 (flip) Finally, we can play 6° Of Mantle together!
 2009 Topps reverses carried several different list variants, most related to statistics.
 All were interesting; none were as fun as the Mantle game.

-If you're unaware, this is based on the (unofficial) theory that any film actor/director/producer could be connected to actor Kevin Bacon in six steps—"degrees of seperation"—or fewer.
+If you're unaware, this is based on the (unofficial) theory that any film actor/director/producer could be connected to actor Kevin Bacon in six steps—"degrees of separation"—or fewer.
 Angelina Jolie, for example, starred in Salt with Liev Schreiber, who appeared in The Butler with David Oyelowo, who appeared in Rise Of The Planet Of The Apes with John Lithgow, who worked with Bacon in Footloose.
 Get it?

 On this card, Joyce teamed with Polanco in 2008.
 Polanco played with McGee in 1998-99, McGee played with Littell in 1981-82, Littell played with McDaniel on the 1975 Royals, and McDaniel—who may be the most frequently-used fifth step in this game—teamed with Mantle during his farewell season of 1968.